Identify treatment effect patterns for personalised decisions: Problem definition

-The unconfoundedness assumption implies that if the characteristics (described by $\mathbf{z_i}$) of individual $i$ are given, the potential outcomes of $i$ are independent of the treatment assignment of $i$.
-In other words, we could use the observed outcome of another individual as the estimate of the unobserved potential outcome of $i$ if the two individuals have the same characteristics.
-Therefore when the assumption holds in data, the average treatment effect can be estimated consistently as:

-The above formula is the basis of matching based treatment effect estimation methods~\cite{stuart_matching_2010} with observational data, where samples in the treatment group ($W=1$) and the control group ($W=0$) are matched on the values of $\mathbf{Z}$.
-ATE is calculated as the average of the treatment effects over the strata of $\mathbf{Z}$.
-The question is how to select a proper set of adjustment variables $\mathbf{Z}$ from data such that the unconfoundedness assumption is satisfied.
-We will discuss this in detail in the next section.

-ATE indicates the overall effect of a treatment in the whole population, but to assist with personalised decision making, e.g. in the above college education example, we need to estimate the ATE for a specific subgroup, i.e. the conditional average treatment effect (CATE), which is defined as:

-Because $\mathbf{X'}=\mathbf{x'}$ is a specification of a condition or a subgroup, we call it the \emph{descriptor of a subgroup}.

-In the college education example, the subgroup is the most specific group as all the variables in $\mathbf{X}$ are used in the subgroup descriptor, but the estimated CATE in this case may not be reliable as there may be a small number of samples in such a specific group.
-Therefore for estimated CATEs to be useful in practice, while the conditions or subgroups must be as specific as possible to capture personalised information, they need to be general enough to assure sufficient samples for causal effect estimation.
-However, such generality may result in low homogeneity of treatment effects within a subgroup.
-Putting all these together, we have the following definition of the research problem to be tackled in this paper. \begin{problem}[Problem definition] Given a data set $D$ with $n$ records each containing the values of $(W, Y, \mathbf{X})$, we aim to find a set of treatment effect patterns for personalised decision making.
-The subgroups specified by the discovered treatment effect patterns need to be as specific as possible and allow reliable estimation of CATEs in the subgroups, and the CATEs of the subgroups should have high inner-group homogeneity and inter-group heterogeneity. \end{problem}
+To make CATE estimation close to the individual level, we need $\mathbf{p}$ to be specific.
+However, the estimated CATE may not be reliable when there are a small number of samples in the subgroup of $\mathbf{p}$.
+Given a data set, a pattern cannot be too specific since its CATE estimation has to be reliable.
+In contrast, a general pattern may contain heterogeneous treatment effects within its subgroup.
+Putting both considerations together, we have the following problems to be tackled in this paper. \begin{definition}[Problem definition] Given a data set $D$ of $(W, Y, \mathbf{X})$ and $\mathbf{X}$ is a pretreatment set of $(W,Y)$, we aim to design and find a set of patterns for personalised decision making.
+A pattern should be as specific as possible while its subgroup should be large enough for reliable CATE estimation.
+The CATEs of sub subgroups in the subgroup should have as a small difference as possible. \end{definition}

-Based on Equation (\ref{eqn-treatmentEffectAdjustment}), to reliably estimate an ATE or CATE, we need to find the proper adjustment set $\mathbf{Z}$ and control the adjustment variables while calculating the treatment effect.
-A subgroup descriptor, or a condition $\mathbf{X'}=\mathbf{x'}$ in Equation (\ref{CATE}) should contain $\mathbf{Z}$ as they are the variables other than the treatment variable $W$ which affect treatment effect.
-So finding $\mathbf{Z}$ is the first step for solving the problem, and we will discuss what variables should be included in $\mathbf{Z}$ in the next section (Section \ref{section_adjustment_set}).
-Then in Section \ref{section_patterns}, we will formally define treatment effect patterns and introduce the bottom-up method for searching for treatment effect patterns.